department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

 ### What if I still don’t agree with the decision made on my claim(s) after VBA issues the SOC?

-If you disagree with the VBA decision, you can take your appeal to the Board of Veterans' Appeals for another look (known as a de novo, or new look, review).
+If you disagree with the VBA decision, you can take your appeal to the Board of Veterans' Appeals for another look (known as a de novo review or new look).
 To do this, file a Substantive Appeal (VA Form 9).

 ### When do I file a Substantive Appeal?